inasafe/inasafe-doc/docs/source/developer-docs/jenkins_ci_windows_slave.rst

     C:\Users\inasafe\AppData\Local\GitHub\PortableGit_93e8418133eb85e81a81e5e19c272776524496c6\bin\git.exe

-The GitHub application's git installer is a portable app and the path for you is going to look a little different - just lookin in your AppData dir and you should find it.
+The GitHub application's git installer is a portable app and the path for you is going to look a little different - just look in in your AppData dir and you should find it.

 .. note:: The Jenkins system user will need to have read permissions on the